thegeeklab/prometheus-pve-sd/docs/content/setup/prometheus-operator.md

 status: {}
 ```

-Additionally you will need a service, that exposes the http endpoint within Kubernetes so prometheus can scrape it.
+Additionally you will need a service, that exposes the HTTP endpoint within Kubernetes so Prometheus can scrape it.

 service configuration